tembo-io/website/landing/src/content/blog/2024-02-14-mongoalternative-stack/index.md

 ## FerretDB as an app service next to Postgres

 At its core, FerretDB is an open-source proxy built on Postgres that translates Mongo wire protocol queries into SQL, bridging the gap between document-oriented and relational database systems.
-We offer a fully-integrated, managed FerretDB experience with the help of our application services, covered in an earlier [blog post](https://tembo.io/blog/tembo-operator-apps) of ours.
+We offer a fully-integrated, managed FerretDB experience with the help of our application services, as covered in an earlier [blog post](https://tembo.io/blog/tembo-operator-apps) of ours.
-Essentially, we achieve this by running FerretDB’s docker image in a kubernetes deployment next to Postgres.
+Essentially, we achieve this by running FerretDB’s Docker image in a Kubernetes deployment next to Postgres.

 To provide a bit more detail, this process first required creating a novel TCP ingress routing in line with [FerretDB's secure connection instructions](https://docs.ferretdb.io/security/tls-connections/).
 Once established, a Kubernetes Service and ingress resource could be created.
-Finally, we generated a template by which we could [load FerretDB via our kubernetes operator](https://github.com/tembo-io/tembo/blob/main/tembo-operator/src/stacks/templates/mongo_alternative.yaml).
+Finally, we generated a template by which we could [load FerretDB via our Kubernetes operator](https://github.com/tembo-io/tembo/blob/main/tembo-operator/src/stacks/templates/mongo_alternative.yaml).

 ![app_service](./app_service.png 'app_service')
 Figure 2.
 Diagram of Tembo's MongoAlternative Stack-specific appService.